Small tummies can face big problems

 - Small bowel biopsy

-Once we pinpoint the cause of a child’s gastrointestinal distress, we offer emerging, noninvasive pediatric treatments designed to help kids get on the mend, including:
+Once the cause of a child’s gastrointestinal distress is pinpointed, emerging, noninvasive pediatric treatments designed to help kids get on the mend are used including:

 - Anti-inflammatory infusion therapy given through IVs